23 Best Event Promotion Strategies to Get More Attendees

 - Group discounts to drive bulk registrations.

-19. Host Contests and Giveaways
+19. Host contests and giveaways

 Contests are a fun, low-cost way to generate buzz and engagement.
 Encourage users to tag friends, share content, or use your event hashtag for a chance to win, such as: